Braeden-Cheung/password-cracking/README.md

 when cracking press any key for the current status or q to abort the session.
 Use ./john --restore to resume the session.

-# add cracked passwords to file
-./john --show file | cut -d: -f2 | head -n -1 > <filename>
+add cracked passwords to file ./john --show file | cut -d: -f2 | head -n -1 > <filename>

+#Given challenge
-Given challenge: from the password list 101193611 find any two users that have identical passwords, two users that have a password palindrome, two users that have a password with prefix 'com' prepended to an anagram.
+From the password list 101193611 find any two users that have identical passwords, two users that have a password palindrome, two users that have a password with prefix 'com' prepended to an anagram.

 First run

+./john 101193611 --wordlist=password.lst --rules=best64

+this should give you two users who have same password and two users with palindrome.
+Add all cracked passwords to new wordlist.

+To get two users that have a password with prefix 'com' prepended to an anagram create a new wordlist of anagrams of the previously cracked passwords using anagram.py.
+Next create a new .rule file